Last updated on August 23rd, 2021

 Florence in one day: Itinerary

 One day in Florence is a very short time, and you won’t be able to discover all this unique city has to offer.
-That’s why I created a route largely focused on the historical center, that will allow you to see some of the most beautiful Florence landmarks.
+That’s why I created a route largely focused on the historical center to allow you to see some of the most beautiful Florence landmarks.

 Follow the map, and let’s start going through your Florence one-day itinerary!